kermitt2/pdfalto/Readme.md

 # Changes

+New in version 0.2 (apart various bug fixes):

-- support unicode composition of characters
+- support Unicode composition of characters

 - generalize reading order to all blocks (it was limited to the blocks of the first page)

-- use subscript/superscript text font style attribut
+- use subscript/superscript text font style attribute

 - use SVG as a format for vectorial images

-- propagate unsolved character unicode value (free unicode range for embedded fonts) as encoded special character in ALTO (so-called "placeholder" approach)
+- propagate unsolved character Unicode value (free Unicode range for embedded fonts) as encoded special character in ALTO (so-called "placeholder" approach)

 - generate metadata information in a separate XML file (as ALTO schema does not support that)